+Answer this.
 Does God need us?
 No. He's totally self-sufficient and needs nothing to fulfill His plan.
 But it is His plan to use us.
 He decrees the means as well as the end.
-God chooses to use human instruments to accomplish His intentions.
+God chooses to use human instruments-like Esther-to accomplish His intentions.

+What are we to do?
 He wants us to see ourselves as stewards.
 Listen to 1 Corinthians 4:1-2, "So then, men ought to regard us as servants of Christ and as those entrusted with the secret things of God.
 Now it is required that those who have been given a trust must prove faithful."